Create a project

 Choose human workforce configuration

 Many customers need to use a dedicated external data labeling team.
 Labelbox offers a premium data labeling service integrated tightly into the Labelbox Annotate platform.
-See Workforce Boost for more details.
+See Labeling services for more details.

 Option 2: Internal data labeling team

-To learn how to invite, onboard, and manage your own data labeling team, see Manage members.
+To learn how to invite, set up, and manage your own data labeling team, see Manage members.

 Modify project settings

-To update project settings, go to the Settings tab.
+To update project settings, go to the Settings tab from with a project.

 Any time during the life of a data labeling project, you can easily update key project settings.
 Below are the most common things you will likely need to update: